MiniZinc/libminizinc/en/find_mus.rst

 To use FindMUS in the MiniZinc IDE, upon discovering that a model is unsatisfiable.
 Select ``FindMUS`` from the solver configuration dropdown menu and click the solve button (play symbol).
-By default FindMUS is configured to return a single MUS using the ``hint`` parameter set.
 This should be relatively fast and help locate the relevant constraint items.
 The following shows the result of running FindMUS with the default options.